 - Check their online presence; most reputable locksmiths in London tend to have websites where they advertise their services.
 You can learn a lot from these websites long before you have contacted one.
 What are their recent activities on the site are there reviews from clients who have tried their services recently?
 Are the reviews positive or negative?
 Does the site look genuine, or just a fake, un updated website there to fool people?

-- Experience; a good locksmith will be too glad to share with you their areas of specialty.
+- Experience; a good locksmith will be too glad to share with you their areas of speciality.
 Ask them to politely explain to you that they specialize in, and how long they have been doing it.
 If you are keen enough, you can always tell a genuine locksmith and one who’s trying to cook up stories.
 The latter should scare you and send red alerts.

 - Personal address; most locksmiths tend to use fake addresses on their sites just to win the trust of interested clients.
 You can always ask them to explain specifically where it is they are located just to be sure they aren’t lying.
 In this day and age of the internet, you can do a quick search on Google Maps to see whether they’re indeed located where they claim to be.